martirosyangrig/Solicy-Task/README.md

 then npm run dev

-and go tou your browser to http://localhost:3001/accounts
+And go to your browser to http://localhost:3001/accounts

 Thank you!